Makopo/kwdb_to_sublime/README.md

 This is the tool which fetches newest version of LSL/OSSL keywords from [kwdb](https://bitbucket.org/Sei_Lisa/kwdb) and convert it for use of [LSL/OSSL Bundle for Sublime Text](https://github.com/Makopo/sublime-text-lsl).

 For now, simply run ./generate.sh script.
-You'll need python2.7 environment to build without warnings.

 Actively developing.